talhasaruhan/cpp-matmul/README.md

-My multithreaded implementation is only 2.1 times slower than a professional BLAS package (18.9 seconds vs 8.9 seconds) and is even slightly faster than the Eigen library.
+My multithreaded implementation is only 2.1 times slower than a professional BLAS package (18.9 seconds vs 8.9 seconds) and is even slightly faster than the Eigen library without MKL.
+Of course Eigen is a much more complex library and there might be an overhead associated with it.

 If I had implemented Strassen’s algorithm, for the 10K case, we could naively expect the program to run (10^4)^(3-2.8) = 6.3 times faster.
 Obviously